Republicans primed for push to dismantle Obama's policies

 Other must-do items on the GOP’s agenda are an overhaul of the U.S. tax code.
 Conservatives also want to scuttle rules on the environment and undo financial regulations created in the aftermath of the 2008 economic meltdown, arguing they are too onerous for businesses to thrive.

-The Senate plans to begin repealing Obama’s health care law on Tuesday, with consideration of a procedural measure that would shield the initiative from Democratic filibusters.
+The Senate plans to begin repealing Obama’s health care law on Tuesday, with consideration of a procedural measure that will shield the initiative from Democratic filibusters.

 Lawmakers will then spend the next few months working on legislation canceling broad swaths of the law.
 Likely to go are its mandate that people buy health insurance or face IRS fines, and its expansion of Medicaid coverage to more lower-earning Americans.
 But several elements of the repeal likely wouldn’t go into effect for two to four years.